samtupy/star/readme.md

 This setup involves 3 components:

 ### User client
 The frontend to this application involves the user client.
 This application is responsible for requesting synthesis and outputting the results.
+Separate [user client documentation](user/readme.md) is provided which also explains the script syntax.

 ### Speech Providers
 The task of these components is to translate text to speech depending on the voices available on a given system.
 A provider can run anywhere TTS voices are available, and some providers might be platform-agnostic as they might synthesize tts from cloud providers like Google or Amazon.